 Today: Day two, 9 July, is devoted to private investors, with about 800 projects presented.

-International partners pledged 47,820 billion CFA francs — about US$80 billion — to Ivory Coast’s 2026-2030 national development plan on the first day of a financing conference in Abidjan, more than four times the external funding the government came to raise, according to the state news agency AIP.
-It is one of the largest single-day pledge rounds an African economy has secured.
+International partners pledged 47,820 billion CFA francs — about US$80 billion — to Ivory Coast’s 2026-2030 national development plan on day one of a financing conference in Abidjan.
+That is more than four times the external funding the government came to raise, according to the state news agency AIP.

 Ivory Coast development plan — the Plateau business district of Abidjan